 Bali is an island like no other.
 Exotic culture, friendly people, nightlife, amazing beaches, spicy food, Instagrammable cafes, gorgeous holiday villas, the list goes on and on.

-If you are looking for a holiday that is jam-packed with adventure, sport, culture, tasty food, nightlife, romance, friendly people, culture, excitement and luxury, then the island of Bali in Indonesia, should be your next holiday destination.
-It is, without doubt, one of the best islands that you can go to for the complete, fun-filled holiday experience.
-No other island in the world seems to have the same type of attraction and draw a huge number of tourists that Bali seems to.
-It is a tourist magnet and it keeps on getting more popular.
+If you are looking for a holiday jam-packed with adventure, sport, culture, tasty food, nightlife, romance, friendly people, culture, excitement and luxury, then the island of Bali in Indonesia should be your next holiday destination.
+It is, without a doubt, one of the best islands that you can go to for a complete, fun-filled holiday experience.
+No other island in the world seems to have the same type of attraction and draw a huge number of tourists that Bali seems to attract.
+It is a tourist magnet, and it keeps on getting more popular.

-The great news is that for many Australians it’s only a short-haul plane light away – say goodbye to any bad jet lag or long haul flights; Bali is within easy reach and is also extremely affordable.
+The great news is that for many Australians, it’s only a short-haul plane light away – say goodbye to any bad jet lag or long-haul flights; Bali is within easy reach and extremely affordable.

 Quick facts about Bali

 - Most of Bali’s beaches are black volcanic sand.

 - Bali depends heavily on tourism.
-About 75% of the entire Balinese economy is based on people like you and me and the rest of the worldwide travellers coming over and spending an average of 6 days here.
+About 75% of the Balinese economy is based on people like you and me and the rest of worldwide travellers coming over and spending an average of 6 days here.

 - Wayan, Made, Nyoman, Ketut – these are the main names of any Balinese.
-All you need to do is say any of these names and sure enough, you will be addressing someone.
+All you need to do is say any of these names; sure enough, you will address someone.

-- Hindu is the main religion in Bali.
-You see it everywhere.
-From the small offerings on the ground to the multitude of daily ceremonies being carried out.
+- Hinduism is the main religion in Bali.
+You see it everywhere, from the small offerings on the ground to the multitude of daily ceremonies being carried out.
 The whole island is awash with Hindu life, culture and people.
-It’s such a colourful and delightful mix which is part of the attraction of the island and a reason why so many people love coming here.
+It’s such a colourful and delightful mix, which is part of the attraction of the island and a reason why so many people love coming here.

-- It takes 6.5 hours to fly from Sydney, Brisbane or Melbourne to Denpasar and around 3 hrs from Perth
+- It takes 6.5 hours to fly from Sydney, Brisbane or Melbourne to Denpasar and around 3 hours from Perth.

 - The time zone is + 8 hrs GMT